adaltas/node-nikita/packages/docker/src/pull.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'all':
             type: 'boolean'
             default: false
             description: '''
             Pull all tagged images in the repository.
             '''
           'docker':
             $ref: 'module://@nikitajs/docker/src/tools/execute#/definitions/docker'
           'image':
             type: 'string'
             description: '''
             Name of an image or a repository to pull.
 It can contain `tag`.
             '''
           'tag':
             type: 'string'
             description: '''
             Specific image tag within a repository to pull.
 Default to `latest`.
             '''

 ## Handler